To prepare sauce: Heat olive oil in a medium-sized pot. Add garlic and cook over medium heat until it becomes fragrant; about 30 seconds. Stir often.

 Add crushed tomatoes, ketchup, and vinegar to the pot.
-Stir and add brown sugar, molasses, chili powder, salt, and black pepper.
+Stir in add brown sugar, molasses, chili powder, salt, and black pepper.
 Turn up the heat to high and bring to a quick boil, stirring often.
 Reduce heat to low and allow the mixture to simmer for 20-22 minutes.
 Stirring occasionally.
 The sauce should be thick.

 Whisk in butter right before removing from heat.
 This will provide a silkiness to the sauce.
 Cover and keep sauce warm.

-Blot ribs with a paper towel.
 Combine rub mixture and apply to ribs.
 You only need what sticks to the ribs and no more.
 Don't overpack the rub.

 Carefully remove from the grill or smoker, and place onto a large cutting board.
 Cut into individual ribs and enjoy.